-- 500 grams boneless and skinless chicken thighs diced
+- 500 g boneless and skinless chicken thighs -diced

-- 2-3 cm fresh ginger root peeled and finely grated, a lemon zester works well
+- 2-3 cm ginger root -peeled and finely grated, a lemon zester works well

 - 1 cinnamon stick

-- 4 cardamon pods, crush slightly with the top of a knife handle
+- 4 cardamon -crush slightly with the top of a knife handle

 - In a large bowl mix the chicken, ginger, garlic, optional chill and lemon juice.
 Marinade for an hour or so (not essential, but best).